armory/docs/content/en/docs/spinnaker-user-guides/canary/kayenta-canary-dynatrace.md

 ---
-title: Using Canary Analysis with Dynatrace in Spinnaker
+title: Use Canary Analysis with Dynatrace in Spinnaker
-linkTitle: Using Canary Analysis with Dynatrace
+linkTitle: Use Canary Analysis with Dynatrace
 aliases:
   - /spinnaker_user_guides/kayenta_dynatrace/
   - /docs/spinnaker-user-guides/kayenta_dynatrace